June 27th – June 30th, 2019, Cambridge, Boston, USA

 Cardiovascular Research @ Bayer

-Are you an emerging scientist focusing on cardiovascular research and are driven to improve people`s lives?
+Are you an emerging scientist focusing on cardiovascular or lung research and are driven to improve people`s lives?
 Then join our scientific workshop “Cardiovascular Research @ Bayer” and connect with Bayer!

 Bayer offers a broad spectrum of opportunities for scientists with a background in Biology, Biochemistry, Molecular Biology, Genetics, Bioinformatics, Data Science, Pharmacy or Medicine.
 As a Bayer postdoc, you will:

-- Plan, execute and evaluate preclinical pharmacology studies in the field of cardiovascular diseases research, including the indications heart failure, arrhythmia, thrombosis, inflammatory and fibrotic lung diseases, acute organ dysfunction, and kidney diseases
+- Plan, execute and evaluate preclinical research and pharmacology studies in the field of cardiovascular diseases research, including the indications heart failure, arrhythmia, thrombosis, acute organ dysfunction, and kidney diseases and inflammatory and fibrotic lung diseases research.

-This workshop is an excellent opportunity to learn about pharmaceutical research and development and in particular Bayer`s engagement in developing therapeutics for cardiovascular diseases.
+This workshop is an excellent opportunity to learn about pharmaceutical research and development and in particular Bayer`s engagement in developing therapeutics for cardiovascular and lung diseases.

 As a participant, you will have the possibility to present your scientific experience and discuss the results of your own research with a Bayer expert.
 You will be able to interact and network with scientists and managers from Bayer’s R&D organization and discuss job opportunities, e.g. at our Precision Cardiology Lab in Cambridge, MA.